V4Fire/Client/src/base/b-router/README.md

 ```

 To reset the router state you should invoke `state.resetRouter()` from your component instance or invoke the root reset method.
+By default, all properties from syncRouterState will rewrite to undefined.

 ### Taking parameters from the root